Simplifying app security: Getting started

 In 2016, Uber reported that hackers stole the information of over 57 million riders and drivers.
 And less than a year ago, Under Armor’s MyFitnessPal was hacked, affecting 150 million users.

-Breaches in security don’t just mean company app’s though – in their annual report, Cisco found that 31% of organizations have experienced cyber attacks on operational tech infrastructure.
+Breaches in data security don’t just mean company app’s though – in their annual report, Cisco found that 31% of organizations have experienced cyber attacks on operational tech infrastructure.

 But what does a cyber-attack look like?